-As predicted, inflation rates have started to increase following the continuing conflict between Russia and Ukraine.
-Many Americans are currently feeling the pinch as many companies and businesses increase prices on their products and services to offset the rising costs of fuel.
-For instance, transportation companies like Uber have increased their costs, and retailers all over the country are charging extra money on groceries and other products as a result of the inflation.
+As predicted, inflation rates have increased following the continuing conflict between Russia and Ukraine.
+Many Americans are currently feeling the pinch as many companies and businesses increase prices on their products and services to offset the rising fuel costs.
+For instance, transportation companies like Uber have increased their costs, and retailers all over the country are charging extra money on groceries and other products due to the inflation.

-Many influential people in the world, including Elon Musk, have aired their concerns about the war and its effects.
+Many influential people worldwide, including Elon Musk, have aired their concerns about the war and its effects.
 Apart from openly showing his support for Ukraine since the conflict began, Musk has supported his Twitter followers by providing them with financial advice to help deal with the current unpredictable market and economy, which may worsen in the coming days if the conflict continues.

 Elon Musk’s tweet received many engagements.
 It had about 48,000 likes and an additional 9,690 retweets.
 People also had much to say in the comment section.
 Some followers commented that Dogecoin had outshined Bitcoin over the last year.
 In addition, others followers accused him of pumping some cryptocurrencies by constantly tweeting about them.
 Musk’s critics claim that his tendency to promote certain coins exacerbates the already volatile market.
 As of Monday afternoon, Musk’s electric vehicle and clean energy company, Tesla, was down by more than 4 percent in 24 hours.